McCarthyCode/McCarthy-Code/README.md

-# McCarthy Web Design
+# McCarthy Code

-A portfolio page for Matt McCarthy, a Web design contractor.
+A portfolio page for Matt McCarthy, a Web and mobile development contractor.

 ## Installation